 I am Thirsty for Health in my municipality

-Designed in partnership with the CISSS (Centre intégré de santé et de services sociaux) from the Lanaudière and cross-sectorial region of the Plateau lanaudois the I am thirsty for health initiative in my municipality aimed at promoting water consumption in public places along with identifying free water access points for their residence.
-Additionally its aim was to make water supply more appealing by enhancing water fountains in making them more attractive for everyday use.
+Designed in partnership with the CISSS (Centre intégré de santé et de services sociaux) from the Lanaudière and cross-sectorial region of the Plateau lanaudois the I am thirsty for health initiative in my municipality aims at promoting water consumption in public places along with identifying free water access points for their residence.
+Additionally the objective was to make water supply more appealing by enhancing water fountains in making them more attractive for everyday use.